Frequently Asked Questions

 Yes.
 Depending on the program, Tri-C credits may be transferable to other colleges and universities including Kent State University, Cleveland State University and Ursuline College.
 Tri-C also has articulation agreements with Cleveland State University, Baldwin Wallace and Youngstown State University which allow Massage Therapy graduates to seamlessly continue their education from an associate degree to a bachelor’s degree with significant cost savings.

-Specific course descriptions are printed in Cuyahoga Community College’s catalog.
+Specific course descriptions are found in Cuyahoga Community College’s catalog.

 View specific admission guidelines if you live in another country or have a foreign school transcript.